 ui-body-a) and the class to add the standard body padding (ui-body), but the inheritance works the same way:

-To set the theme color for a navbar item, add the
+To set to the theme color for a navbar item, add the

 data-theme attribute to the individual links and specify a theme swatch.
 Note that applying a theme swatch to the navbar container is not supported.